CityGro/vdata/README.md

 import {createStore} from 'redux'
 // create the logic how you would update the todos import todos from './reducers/todos'
+// create some redux actions
+import actions from './actions'

 // create a redux store
 const reduxStore = createStore(todos)
-// binding the store to Vue instance const store = new Revue(Vue, reduxStore)
+// binding the store to Vue instance, actions are optional const store = new Revue(Vue, reduxStore, actions)
 // expose the store for your component to use export default store
 ```